 Over the past several years, she has written several successful value added producer grant applications, bringing more than $1,000,000 in grant dollars to Virginia producers.
 She has also written several business plans, including building financial models, for Virginia producers.
 Additionally, Ms. Schlosser creates VA FAIRS marketing materials and manages the Foundation's website and social media accounts.

 In her previous role, she served as the VA FAIRS Assistant, compiling reports, writing key documents, and other administrative duties.
 Ms. Schlosser graduated with honors in 2012 from Houghton College with a B.S. in Business Administration.
-As an undergraduate, she was part of the Houghton College Student Consulting Group, which conducted a strategic assessment for an equestrian not-for-profit.
+As an undergraduate, she was selected to be part of the Houghton College Student Consulting Group and was a recipient of the Reynolds-Santor Women in Business Scholarship.